cmh171/CS4371Project/README.md

 --------------------------------------------

 D. Application & Endpoint Use
+A javascript web application will be used to serve as a "device controller", otherwise known as a device endpoint.
+The javascript web application can register new devices with the REST server and application.
+Otherwise, it periodically reads from the REST server to acquire status updates.

     1. Under $folder/devicepack exists a file exists "device.html"
     2. Run "device.html" in a modern browser (eg Firefox)